 On a side note, these two little silhouettes are my sons.
 I don’t share photos of them on Page Flutter (I have my reasons), but I still love to brag on them.
 I was so excited to finally post about them here!
 Aren’t those just the cutest little blank heads you’ve ever seen?

 Now, I know you want to start your own art journal, so I’ll let you get to it.
-To help you get started right away, I’ve teamed up with my friends over at J*B Welly, and we’ve put together an EPIC art journal bundle just for you guys.
-This is my biggest giveaway yet!
+Grab your supplies over at J*B Welly (affiliate), and dive right in!

 Do you have a place where you experiment with different art styles?
 Do you blend Bullet Journaling and art journaling?
 Comment below to tell me how you fill your life with creative joys.